mitsuba-renderer/drjit/docs/cflow.rst

 evaluate a neural network within a Dr.Jit loop or indirect function call.

 Loops (:py:func:`drjit.while_loop`), conditionals (:py:func:`drjit.if_stmt`),
-and dynamic dispatch (:py:func:`drjit.switch`, :py:func:`drjit.dispatch`)
+and dynamic dispatch (:py:func:`drjit.switch`, :py:func:`drjit.dispatch`) may
-may be arbitrarily nested.
-However, it is not legal to nest *evaluated* operations within *symbolic* operation, as this would require the evaluation of symbolic variables.
+be arbitrarily nested.
+However, it is not legal to nest *evaluated* operations within *symbolic* ones, as this would require the evaluation of symbolic variables.

-Some of the above limitations may be inconvenient especially when debugging code, in which case you may prefer to temporarily use evaluated mode.
+Some of the above limitations may be inconvenient especially when debugging code, in which case you may prefer to temporarily switch to evaluated mode.

 Besides these points, symbolic mode has several additional disadvantages that we mention for completeness: